SparrowFabrications/sparrowfabrications.github.io/diana-f+-filter.md

-## Diana F+ and Clone Cameras Filter Adapter
+## Diana and Clone Cameras Filter Adapter
-Diana F+ Filter Adapter.
+Diana Filter Adapter.
 Please note the step up ring and filter required are shown but not included.

-Designed by me from scratch to fit the Lomography DianaF+, Diana+, Diana Original and associated clone cameras.
+Designed by me from scratch to fit the Lomography DianaF+, Diana+, vintage Diana (1960s) and associated clone cameras.
 Requires a 30mm step up ring [such as this one]({{ site.amazon_30mm_step_up_ring_url }}) to suit whatever filters you wish to use.

 ### Directions for use
 To use: